 April Reservoir is a 2-acre BLM reservoir located approximately 10 miles northeast of Zurich.
 The dam was constructed in 2001 and BLM personnel notified FWP about the potential for a new fishery.
 In 2010, one gill and trap net were set overnight to determine if any fishes existed within the reservoir and a thorough depth profile was done to determine if water levels were sufficient enough to sustain a fishery.
 The nets contained no fish and the depth profile found a max depth of 12 feet.
-April Reservoir will be stocked in the spring of 2011 with either bluegill or rainbow trout and survival of fish will be monitored closely thereafter.
+April Reservoir was stocked in the fall of 2011 with bluegill and survival of fish will be monitored closely.